-- (a) Fees and charges for services and procedures should not be the subject of an advertisement. - (b) Comparisons. - (i) Advertisements should not claim for the advertising veterinary surgeon or his practice superiority in any respect over any or all other veterinary practices.
+(a) Fees and charges for services and procedures should not be the subject of an advertisement.

+(b) Comparisons and Promotions

-(ii) Advertisements should not directly or indirectly disparage the services provided by any or all other veterinary practices.
-In this context the use of any comparative adverb or adjective is clearly unacceptable.
+- (i) Advertisements should not claim for the advertising veterinary surgeon or his practice superiority in any respect over any or all other veterinary practices. - (ii) Advertisements should not directly or indirectly disparage the services provided by any or all other veterinary practices.
+In this context the use of any comparative adverb or adjective is clearly unacceptable as well as promotes, endorse or support products and equipment as stated in Section 5.